 The National Museum of Science and Technology in Stockholm is on tour with Sjukt Smart – Innovations in the fight against Corona.

-Born out of the pandemic is Sjukt Smart – Innovations in the fight against Corona, a travelling exhibition open for visiting teachers and school classes in grade 3-9.
-The exhibition is shown within the museum’s mobile education program Maker Tour, in which the museum collaborates with schools, organisations and venues in the suburbs of Stockholm to reach groups that usually don’t come to the museum.
+Born out of the pandemic is Sjukt Smart – Innovations in the fight against Corona, a traveling exhibition open for visiting teachers and school classes in grades 3-9.
+The exhibition is shown within the museum’s mobile education program Maker Tour, in which the museum collaborates with schools, organizations, and venues in the suburbs of Stockholm to reach groups that usually don’t come to the museum.